smilecraft4/Mashiro/README.md

 ## 🛠 Technical Info
 (╯▔皿▔)╯ ~~I use D3D11 with Win32.. for now...
 I think~~
 (´。＿。｀) ~~I use glfw and opengl~~
-I use glfw and opengl
+I use win32 and opengl